arduino731/express_angular/README.md

 go back cd ..
 and npm start or npm server to start web server

-using the bootsnipp.com and bootstrap example templates
+go to bootsnipp.com or bootstrap.com use their example templates

 http://getbootstrap.com/examples/carousel/

 http://getbootstrap.com/examples/offcanvas/